 Food is becoming more locally procured.
 In the past decade, farm to school programs increased from a handful to over 2,000.
 However, this trend has generally not included labor standards for workers throughout the food supply chain.
 Historically though, government procurement has been a major influence on labor standards and human rights in the U.S. and abroad.
 The 1931 Davis-Bacon Act for construction workers employed on federal contracts, the 1936 Walsh-Healey Public Contracts Act for manufacturing workers, and the 1965 Service Contract Act for service employees all require federal contractors in these industries to pay at least the wages and benefits provided by better-paying employers in the industry and labor market.
 In World War II, President Franklin Roosevelt's administration required "companies engaged in war production to pay prevailing wages and not to interfere with the right of their workers to organize unions."
-108 Beginning in 1961, before the passage of civil rights laws, presidential executive orders required government contract bidders to take "affirmative action" to overturn the history of racial discrimination and exclusion of people of color from hitine and promotion.
-105
+Beginning in 1961, before the passage of civil rights laws, presidential executive orders required government contract bidders to take "affirmative action" to overturn the history of racial discrimination and exclusion of people of color from hiring and promotion.
+105 in Global Supply Chain.

-According to a chapter by Bjorn Claeson, executive director of the Sweatfree Purchasing Consortium, in the forthcoming book Workers Rights and Labour Compliance in Global Supply Chain.
 Is a social label the answer?, anti-apartheid procurement policies may be the first and most strikingly successful examples of states and local governments amassing their procurement power to further international human rights.
-186 By the end of the anti-apartheid campaign, 25 states and 164 local governments either avoided purchasing from or investing in companies doing business in South Africa.
+106 By the end of the anti-apartheid campaign, 25 states and 164 local governments either avoided purchasing from or investing in companies doing business in South Africa.
 According to the U.S. consulate in South Africa, municipal procurement power was the most significant external pressure on U.S. firms to disinvest.
-187
+107